Branchial cleft cyst: Treatment

 Conservative (i.e. no treatment), or surgical excision.
 With surgical excision, recurrence is common, usually due to incomplete excision.
 Often, the tracts of the cyst will pass near important structures, such as the internal jugular vein, carotid artery, or facial nerve, making complete excision impractical due to the high risk of complications.

+An alternative and less invasive treatment is ultrasound-guided sclerotherapy.